viz-cx/docs.viz.cx/docs/economy.md

 ## Shared token shares

-Equity tokens (shares) give their owner the right to elect delegates, vote in the Committee and distribute [emission](#emission) among VIZ members.
+Equity tokens (shares) give their owner the right to elect witnesses, vote in the Committee and distribute [emission](#emission) among VIZ members.
 The influence of their holder on the processes in the DAO depends on the number of share tokens: the more shares, the higher the influence.

 Shares cannot freely move from account to account, which means they cannot be traded on the exchange.
 However, one participant can delegate them (transfer part of their powers, "give to use") to another participant.
 When the second participant receives the funds delegated by the first participant, he will increase his influence by exactly the delegated number of shares, and the first will decrease his influence.
 At the same time, the shares received by delegation cannot be transferred to liquid viz.
 Delegated shares can be revoked at any time, they will be returned to the owner's account in a day.